bitloops/blog/articles/the-efficiency-frontier-of-intelligence.md

 In the final section, we turn these insights into architectural guidance: how to design systems that assign cognitive work to the right tools as the frontier shifts.

-## Chapter 6 — Designing Systems Along the Efficiency Frontier
+## 6. Designing Systems Along the Efficiency Frontier

 The efficiency frontier of intelligence is a **system design discipline**.